Microbiological Food

 Industry Application:

-Used universally across all food sectors (Meat, Dairy, Produce, Prepared Foods) to establish baseline quality specifications and predict remaining shelf-life.
+Used universally across meat, dairy, produce, and prepared-foods sectors to set baseline quality specifications and predict remaining shelf-life.

 Coliform Count